 This is a simple application consisting of three text input fields

-, the value of which is displayed below the
+explicitly bound to node, the value of which is displayed below the

 fields.